PeterGilles/WordFinalNDeletion/index.md

-Being part of a complex prosodic phenomenon, word-final alveolar nasals are deleted in Central Franconian dialects according to a set of phonological characteristics of the word itself and the following context ('Word-final *n* deletion', WFnD).
-These intricacies and their discussion as an example of the 'Life cycle of phonological processes' are the topic of our article "The unfolding of word-final /n/ deletion in Central Franconian dialects.
+Being part of a complex prosodic phenomenon, word-final alveolar nasals are deleted in Central Franconian dialects according to a set of phonological characteristics of the word itself, including the vowel preceding /n/, and the following context ('Word-final *n* deletion', WFnD).
+These intricacies and and their analysis within the theoretical framework of the ‘Life cycle of phonological processes’ are the topic of our article "The unfolding of word-final /n/ deletion in Central Franconian dialects.
 Where internal, geographical, and diachronic factors meet" (in prep.).
 In this article, we argue that after deletion the nasal is entirely deleted without a trace in the word (e.g. influencing the preceding vowel quality).
-Thus, WFnD is regarded as a phonetically abrupt, phonological process (as opposed to a phonetically continuous process).
+Thus, WFnD is regarded as an abrupt and hence phonological process (as opposed to a phonetically continuous process).

 To corroborate our claim, the following documentation is intended to present some examples and acoustic analysis for this aspect of WFnD.
-First audio examples for words from the dialect of Ubach-over-Worms (UoW) are presented alongside with their acoustic representations (segment-aligned waveform and spectrogram).
-In a second, acoustic analysis the vowel quality of the preceding vowel is investigated regarding eventual differences when the following nasal is deleted or retained.
+First, audio examples for words from the dialect of Ubach over Worms (UoW) are presented alongside with their acoustic representations (segment-aligned waveform and spectrogram).
+A second, acoustic analysis of crowd-sourced data for Luxembourgish is meant to establish whether there are any differences in quality of the preceding vowel between words in which the following nasal is deleted and words in which it is retained.

-# Audio examples for the dialect of Ubach-over-Worms
+# Audio examples for the dialect of Ubach over Worms

 In the UoW dialect, depending on the lexical word class, WFnD can apply either obligatory or variably, or is entirely